tdene/synth_opt_adders/README.md

 [2] D. Harris, "A taxonomy of parallel prefix networks," The Thirty-Seventh Asilomar Conference on Signals, Systems & Computers, 2003, 2003, pp. 2213-2217 Vol.2

 [3] R. Zimmermann, "Non-Heuristic Optimization and Synthesis of Parallel-Prefix Adders", in Proc.
 Int.
 Workshop on Logic and Architecture Synthesis (IWLAS'96), Grenoble, France, Dec.
 1996, pp. 123-132.

+[4] T. Ene and J. E. Stine, "A Comprehensive Exploration of the Parallel Prefix Adder Tree Space", unpublished